fusioncharts/dev_centre_docs/gauge-and-widgets-guide/cylinder-gauge/introduction.md

 In this section, you will be introduced to:

-* <a href="/gauge-and-widgets-guide/cylinder-gauge/introduction.html#a-simple-cylinder-gauge">A simple cylinder gauge</a>
+* <a href="/gauge-and-widgets-guide/cylinder-gauge/introduction#a-simple-cylinder-gauge" class="smoth-scroll">A simple cylinder gauge</a>

-* <a href="/gauge-and-widgets-guide/cylinder-gauge/introduction.html#elements-of-the-gauge">Elements of a cylinder gauge</a>
+* <a href="/gauge-and-widgets-guide/cylinder-gauge/introduction#elements-of-the-gauge" class="smoth-scroll">Elements of a cylinder gauge</a>

 ## A Simple Cylinder Gauge